AuHau/loggy/README.md

 See `loggy --help` for this usage:

 ```
-By default loggy reads from STDIN or you can specify file path to read the logs from specific file.
+y default loggy reads from STDIN or you can specify file path to read the logs from specific file.

+You quit the application by pressing Ctrl+C.

 Configuration
 -------------